Quarantine Officer

 Quarantine officers:

-- do shift work that may include nights and weekends, and they may sometimes be on call
+• do shift work that may include nights and weekends, and they may sometimes be on call

-- work at all points of entry into New Zealand, including ports and airports.
+• work at all points of entry into New Zealand, including ports and airports.
 They also work in offices, international mail centres and baggage agent storage facilities

 Entry requirements

-- have a driver's licence
+• have a full driver's licence

-- complete security and police checks.
+• complete security and police checks

 Secondary education